847687944/learnGit/readme.txt

-Git is a destributed version control system git is a free software
+Git is a destributed version control system git is a free software distrubuted under the GPL：